 Having a car is all fun and games until a weird noise or an unexpected light shows up.
-If you own a used car, then you know some issue is bound to happen someday.
+If you own a used car, then you know some issue is bound to surface at some point.
 However, to minimize any future issues, you should know what to check for when buying a used car.
 On the other hand, if you are using a brand new car, any unusual noise will give you a shock.

 Should you freak out every time?
-Umm, NO!
+(Hint: NO)

 If you are a car owner, it is a must that you know when you need to take your car to a mechanic.
 What does better prepare you for anything to do with your car?
 You might not guess this.
 It is, in truth, the much neglected car manual that lies somewhere in a pile of dust.

 Car Manual to the Rescue

 Yes, you do find many online resources.
 But, they are too generic.
 Only your car’s manual has the specific information about your car’s model, make, and year.
 The following are some important information you will find in the manual.
 Moreover, having read about these will save you from panicking unnecessarily.